 A host or hostess sets the stage for a gathering, so maintaining a positive attitude is crucial.
-Pleasant music, memory-driven meal plans and photo albums can add to the comfort as guests are welcomed.
-Remember that it is cold and flu season, too.
-Have tissues, soup and cold remedies on hand to help sniffling guests, and maintain healthy air quality to accommodate those with specific allergies.
+Pleasant music, memory-driven meal plans, and photo albums can add to the comfort as guests are welcomed.
+Remember that it is the cold and flu season, too.
+Have tissues, soup, and cold remedies on hand to help sniffling guests, and maintain healthy air quality to accommodate those with specific allergies.
 Your heating and cooling system plays an important part in keeping guests comfortable and ensuring allergens do not circulate through the home.
 So, schedule a seasonal HVAC tune-up prior to the gathering.

 Let Air Tech of Central Florida Evaluate HVAC Concerns

 Indoor air quality equipment can support healthy air as ventilation and air purification address issues such as volatile organic compounds, airborne biomaterials and odors in the home.
 A maintenance visit from Air Tech of Central Florida is important for ensuring that these systems are carefully cleaned and functioning properly.
-Contact us today to schedule a service call and ensure sure your holiday season is filled with joy and comfort.
+Contact Us today to schedule a service call and ensure your holiday season is filled with joy and comfort.